 What excites you about the Hnry awards?

 I think freelancing gets a bad wrap.
-The gig economy is abuzz at the moment.
-People often say they’d rather have a permanent job than be in the gig economy.
+Self-employedment is abuzz at the moment.
+People often say they’d rather have a permanent job than be a contractor or freelancer.
 The flip side of that needs to be really celebrated.
 There are a lot of people who say, “I’d rather have the freedom to freelance.”

 What I see the Hnry Awards doing is actually saying ‘these are the people who are taking a path and these are the rewards of this path.’